odevices/er-301/tutorial/README.md

 ### Object

 An Object is any C++ class that derives from the abstract class defined in [Object.h](../od/objects/Object.h).
-The core purpose of any Object is encapsulate a DSP algorithm (written in C++), exposing inputs and outputs, so that it can be instantiated and utilized in a signal processing graph.
-In order to accomplish this, an Object defines some or all of the following:
+The core purpose of any Object is to encapsulate a DSP algorithm (written in C++), exposing inputs and outputs, so that it can be instantiated and utilized in a signal processing graph.
+In order to accomplish this, an Object will define some of the following:

 * *Outlets*: Named audio-rate (float) outputs, typically audio or CV.
 * *Inlets*: Named audio-rate (float) inputs, typically audio or CV.